junwoopark92/revisiting-LLMs-zeroshot-forecaster/README.md

 # Revisiting LLMs as Zero-Shot Time-Series Forecasters: Small Noise Can Break Large Models

 This project is based on and extends the work from ["Large Language Models Are Zero Shot Time Series Forecasters"](https://arxiv.org/abs/2310.07820).
+For environment setup and dataset preparation, please refer to the instructions in the [llmtime GitHub repository](https://github.com/ngruver/llmtime).

 ## Overview